Research support at the Alfred Wegener Institute

 Currently, the AWI is coordinating and/or participating in more than 60 EU funded projects granted by the European Commission.
-Furthermore, the AWI is host of one ERC Starting Grant (PHYTOCHANGE), one ERC Advanced Grant (ABYSS) and several Marie Curie Fellowships.
+Furthermore, the AWI is host of two ERC Starting Grants (PHYTOCHANGE, PETA-CARB, starting 12/2013), one ERC Advanced Grant (ABYSS) and several Marie Curie Fellowships.

 The AWI-coordinated FP7 collaborative project PAGE21 started in November 2011.
 The PAGE21 consortium comprises the most elite and experienced European permafrost researchers, together with eminent scientists from Canada, Russia, the USA, and Japan.
 It brings together 19 institutions and small enterprises from 11 different countries, and a large number of international partners in Canada, the USA, and Japan.
 PAGE21 will aim to understand and quantify the vulnerability of permafrost environments to a changing global climate, and to investigate the feedback mechanisms associated with increasing greenhouse gas emissions from permafrost zones.